microsoft/RTVS-docs/index.md

 ## Feedback

 We're looking for your feedback!
-Please the feedback menu in RTVS to send us smiles and frowns!
+Please use the R Tools / Feedback menu to send us smiles and frowns!

 ## Contributing